Personal Expression in Photography - Blog Series Article 3

 As you discover and experiment you will begin to have ideas about where you might expand and grow and have the early creative thoughts to have a go at new things or express the things you already do with more personal input.

 So, to answer the question - What is it that is ‘personal’ that I should add to my work?
-It is the creation of your own versions of the work you have discovered via Look, Read, Collect & Think that start to become yours, the types of work that inspire you, the decisions you make about subject, look, composition and presentation that become yours, be that related to the message, story, aesthetic approach, embodying your curiosity, empathy and or imagination.
+It starts with the creation of your own versions of the work you have created from the inspiration of other’s work (possibly via our Look, Read, Collect & Think approach) these variants start to become yours, based around the types of work that inspire you, the decisions you make about a subject, the look, composition and presentation become yours, be that related to the message, story, aesthetic approach, embodying your curiosity, empathy and or imagination.
+The next step is further personalisation, growth, followed by consistency & authenticity.
+Overtime your vision will evolve.

-Music can often give a visceral inner experience (happy, sad, involving, fortifying) these deeper feelings are also possible through visual communication means, and these come from the product of creating.
+Music can often give a visceral inner experience (happy, sad, involving, fortifying) these deeper feelings are also possible through visual communication means, and these come from the product of creating from your ideas.
 Your evolving work will start to create some form of ‘experience’ for you personally and then the people you begin to share this work with.
 Once you have made some initial steps you will have started on your journey of personal expression.

 We will deal with sharing & feedback in a later article, we must be careful here!